 The Gite dou Bousquet is a 2-star classified holiday home.
 It is a totally independent two bedroom property, all on ground level, attached to the owners' main house in a country lane just a 10 minute walk from Navarrenx.
-The gite has its own large, fenced garden, and guests have access to the pool (which will be shared with the owners and their visitors).
+The gite has its own large, fenced garden, and guests have private use of the pool (unheated)

 There are views of the Pyrenees to the south, which are about a 45 minute drive away, through stunning countryside.

 Walks can be taken from right outside the gate, up into the woods and out through the surrounding farmland, lasting anything from 1 to 3 hours.